 Scroll down to see descriptions of our classes.
 Click on individual classes for more information about that class.
 All classes are booked directly with the teacher concerned.
 Please call them or use the contact form on their class pages.

 What’s the difference between the classes and which is right for me?

 These classes are aimed at complete beginners and will cover physical postures (asanas) and movement as well as breathing techniques and guided relaxation.
 Beginner’s courses are an excellent way to start your yoga journey ensuring that the basics are learnt properly before you move on.

 These classes are open to students who have at least 2 years regular and recent yoga practice.
-The class style will vary and will often include flowing sequences such as the Sun Salutation along with held postures.
+The class style will vary and will often include flowing sequences along with held postures.
 Considerable focus is given to breathwork including more advanced forms of Pranayama.
 Intermediate classes will also include the use of Bandhas, Mudra and Meditation and some include the exploration of yogic chanting.
+The term ‘experienced’ does not suggest that the class is physically harder or that we do more challenging postures.
+It indicates an ability to work with asana and pranayama in a deeper and more mindful way.

 A class suitable for all levels including beginners (unless otherwise stated).
 A well rounded yoga practice with emphasis on the breath and healthy, safe alignment.
 Modifications and alternatives are given.
 The class style will vary and will sometimes include flowing sequences as and when appropriate.